atg25/portfolio/docs/04-spacing-layout.md

 ### Psychological Grid System

-Our grid system is based on research into visual scanning patterns and cognitive grouping:
+Our grid system is built to support clear organization and a welcoming experience for all users:

 #### Base Grid

 - 12-column system for maximum flexibility
 - Gutters aligned with spacing scale
 - Responsive breakpoints based on cognitive load research